 Dr. Maarten Drost has a global reputation and has lectured and taught workshops on obstetrical management and reproductive technology in many countries around the world, including Argentina, Belize, Brazil, Bulgaria, Canada, Chile, Cuba, England, Egypt, Hungary, Ireland, Italy, Indonesia, Mexico, Mongolia, Netherlands, Poland, Sweden, and Venezuela.

 Juan Samper, DVM and PhD, Dipl.
 ACT, Adjunct Project DirectorUpon graduating from the College of Veterinary Medicine at the National University in Colombia.
 Dr. Samper worked in private dairy and equine practice for a couple of years in his home country and subsequently he earned his Master’s and PhD at the University of Minnesota which focused on reproductive physiology and clinical reproduction.
 He then became a board-certified specialist in Theriogenology.
 From there he accepted a faculty position at the University of Guelph in Ontario, Canada.
 Three years later he joined a mixed practice in Vancouver BC as an associate, and a year and a half later he started his own practice, as a solo practitioner, which later grew into a multi-vet practice, which he sold after 25 years.
 He then worked for a few years as an associate professor at Kansas State University, and in industry with Sexing Technologies.
 After his KSU experience, he joined the faculty at Ross University School of Veterinary Medicine where he worked as an associate dean for clinical affairs and professional opportunities at mentoring and monitoring the progress of the clinical year veterinary students in the 33 clinical affiliates around the world.
-Currently, Dr. Samper is a clinical professor and serves as the associate dean for academic and student affairs at the College of Veterinary Medicine at the University of Florida.

 Patrick M. Larkin, PhD, (UF '00), Technical AdministratorUpon completing his PhD in the Interdisciplinary Program of Biomedical Sciences at the University of Florida, Dr. Larkin, co-founded a Biotechnology company in Alachua, Florida that specialized in developing molecular diagnostics in the aquatic toxicology field.
 After directing the scientific operations for several years and successfully bring several products to market, the company was bought out by a larger company, which is currently the industry leader in fish species identification in the country.
 In 2011, Dr. Larkin joined the faculty as an Adjunct Professor in the Large Animal Clinical Sciences Department at the University of Florida College of Veterinary Medicine.
 In that position, he developed an online teaching program geared towards undergraduate students interested in veterinary medicine.
 He currently serves as the Director of this online teaching program.